 This independent breed has a strong drive to hunt prey, as they were originally bred to track and hunt lions.
 A Ridgeback is a natural and loyal watchdog that loves to cuddle and snuggle into its human’s lap.
 Because they aren’t naturally obedient, it is essential that Rhodesian Ridgebacks receive the proper training as a youngster.

 Steps to Take to Ensure Your Protection Dog Makes a Smooth Transition into the Family

 #1.
 Prepare your children in advance.
-Let them know what to expect before introducing your new pooch to the family.
-Children must have a firm understanding of the proper ways to interact with and care for their new companion.
+Let them know what to expect before introducing your new protection dog to the family.
+Children must have a firm understanding of the proper ways to interact with and care for their new companions.

 #2.
 Parents need to make some adjustments.
-It is important to establish your authority, so your new guard dog knows you are the Alpha of the household.
+It is important to establish your authority, so your new guard dogs know you are the Alpha of the household.
 It is important to exercise consistency and be firm with your dog as you interact with him/her, so they know who is in charge.